-Is an important criterion to choosing the right electrical connectors, especially in applications where the current rating required is near the maximum for the chosen connector family, or where mechanical strength in the wire is required.
+Wire size is an important criterion when choosing the right electrical connectors, especially in applications where the current rating required is near the maximum for the chosen connector family, or where mechanical strength in the wire is required.
 In both cases, a heavier wire gauge should be chosen.
 Most electrical connectors will accommodate automotive wire gauges of 16 to 22 AWG.
 Note that the Metri-Pack 480 electrical connector line can accommodate up to a 10 gauge wire.

 Agency approvals or Listings

 Assure that the electrical connector system has been tested to a consistent specification with respect to other connector systems.
 Most connectors meet the requirements of UL and CSA agencies.
 IP ratings and salt spray tests are indicators of the connector's resistance to moisture and contaminants.

 Either positive or passive appropriate for a given application can best be determined by the degree of stress to which the mated electrical connectors will be subjected.
 A wire connector system having a positive lock requires the operator to deactivate a locking device before the connector halves can be separated, whereas a passive locking system will allow the connector halves to disengage by simply pulling the two halves apart with a moderate force.
 In high-vibration applications or where the wire or cable is subjected to axial loads, by design or by accident, positive locking electrical connectors should be specified.